Andrettin/Wyrmsun/readme.txt

 - 3.2.1
 -----------------------------------------------------------------------

+* Heroes
+- Added Dvalin (Dwarven Witness) as a recruitable hero.

 * Scenarios
 - Fixed issue which caused the Shorbear Hold side-quest to not function properly.
+- Added the "Dvalin's Runes" side-quest, in which the player has to research Runewriting.

 * Units
 - Fixed issue which caused slimes to try to garrison a tower if the player selected an ungarrisoned tower and right-clicked the slime.

+* Upgrades
+- Changed the name of the dwarven writing upgrade from "Dvalic Runewriting" to "Runewriting".

 -----------------------------------------------------------------------
 - 3.2.0